-The General Education Program requires students to complete a minimum of 51 semester units.
-This includes 18 units minimum in CORE, 27 units minimum in BREADTH, and 9 upper-division units minimum, of which 6 units are in CAPSTONE.
-The 9 upper-division units can be taken no sooner than the term in which 60 units of coursework are completed.
-Also, 9 units must be taken in residence at California State University, Fresno.
+The General Education Program requires students to complete a minimum of 54 semester units.
+This includes 15 units minimum in CORE, 30 units minimum in BREADTH, and 9 upper division units minimum, of which 6 units are in CAPSTONE.
+The 9 upper division units can be taken only after completing 56 units of coursework.